miketracy/csel-ncs/simple_README.md

 - Authorized administrator passwords need to be secure.
 - Do not stop or disable simple_scoring services or processes.
 - Do not remove any authorized users or their home directories.
-- You can view your current scoring report by double-clicking the "scoring_report" desktop icon.
+- You can view your current score by double-clicking the "scoring_report" desktop icon.

 ## ANSWER KEY